Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 However, it is worth considering that these tattoos are perceived exclusively in a prison context.

-mexican tattoos
+Mexican tattoos

 • The paintings express suffering and hope;